Skip to main content

 Our consortium

-The Green Maritime Methanol 2.0 project builds upon the consortium of its predecessor and brings together a wide set of stakeholders in order to bring extensive experience and knowledge for the different topics.
+The Green Maritime Methanol project brings together a wide set of stakeholders in order to bring extensive experience and knowledge for the different topics.
 The following partners participated actively in the consortium:

 • Major shipowners and the associate carrier organisation,